 I also hope the information contained within this post helps you in your blogging journey and allows you to connect with as many people as possible so you too can spread your own unique flavour of eco-consciousness!

-And if you really enjoyed this post might I suggest donating to our Patreon account to help us continue the important work we’re doing?
+And if you really enjoyed this post might I suggest donating or making a pledge to our Patreon account to help us continue the important work we’re doing?
 That would be very much appreciated.

 Or if you’re short on funds but still want to show your gratitude, I’d love if you could share this post with your blogger friends and social networks.
 Happy for you to repay me with this kind gesture 🙂